Thurston Moore “Demolished Thoughts”

 And also, it wasn’t just them.
 It was Georgia Hubley and Ira Kaplan.
 Yo La Tengo was the over the river, slightly suburban, fully Jersey id to Sonic Youth’s ego.
 Georgia and Ira were more interested in comfort than fashion.
 More concerned with privacy than image.
 More enamored of melody and harmony than noise (though they certainly loved to make noise as well).
 But, along with Kim and Thurston, Georgia and Ira suggested the opposite of what Stevie and Lindsey and Kurt and Courtney told us.
 They were the promise of abiding love within marriage — and of egalitarian partnership in marriage.
 Thurston and Kim were harder.
 Georgia and Ira were softer.
 But they were two sides of a coin.
 They were all the evidence we needed.
 It’s possible that we even conflated the two couples at times, but it’s certain that we projected ourselves onto them and their marriages onto our own.
 If they could have it all, couldn’t we?

 Beyond the music and art they spawned, though, Kim and Thurston might ultimately be remembered for their dramatic split more than their creative union.
-If you search the internet for both of their names, together, the results are almost entirely about their divorce, which was precipitated by Thurston’s extra-marital affair.
+If you search the internet for both of their names, together, the results are almost entirely about their divorce.
 In 2012, when news of their split surfaced, it shattered.
 Then it cut.
 And, even today — more than a decade later — the bruise is still visible.
 Kim and Thurston?
 No!
 No!
 That was not how it was supposed to work.
 It didn’t make sense.
 It was destabilizing.
 Until, as facts emerged, it made perfect sense.

 Even years later, it was not the split that intrigued me but rather was idea of “the secret” — and the weight of secrecy.
-And specifically the notion that Thurston was (presumably) holding this secret for some time — that he was writing, recording and making music while holding this secret.
+And specifically the notion that Thurston was (presumably) holding a secret for some time — that he was writing, recording and making music while holding this secret.
 Secrets are rarely, truly silent.
 They make their way to the surface, through clues or admissions or tics.
 There are of course famous “divorce albums” (Marvin’s “Here, My Dear” and Bruce’s “Tunnel of Love”) and nearly as famous “break up albums” (Beck’s “Sea Change” and Joni Mitchell’s “Blue”).
-But I wondered what happens right before those records, when the marriage is no longer blissful, when the singer is keeping a secret.
-Was there a thread sticking out which would soon be pulled and pulled until it was all undone?
+But I also wondered what happens right before those records, before the end and the aftermath, when the secret is still just that.
+Can you hear that secret?
+Can you feel the fault lines?
+Is there a stray thread which would soon be pulled and pulled until it was all undone?

 “Demolished Thoughts,” recorded in 2010 and released in the summer of 2011, is Thurston’s “secret album.”
 “Secret” as in containing personal confidences rather than being a product hidden away from the market.
-It was probably recorded and certainly released during Moore’s affair with Prinz.
-In 2014, Thurston told Pitchfork that he and Eva had been a couple for “about six years,” meaning their romantic relationship started in either 2008 or 2009.
+It was likely recorded and certainly released during Moore’s affair.
+In 2014, Thurston told Pitchfork that he’d been in his new relationship for “about six years,” meaning that it started in either 2008 or 2009.
 As to when the affair was known to Kim, I obviously have absolutely no idea.
-But every version of addition and subtraction indicates that “Demolished Thoughts” was made when Moore’s affair was a secret — either to his wife or to the public or, presumably, both.
-That is interesting to me — a record which was released while the world presumed the artist was one half of an unbreakable “It Couple,” wherein the subtext is really the text itself but is unknown to listeners.
+But every version of math indicates that “Demolished Thoughts” was made when Moore’s affair was an active secret — either to the public or to his ex-wife or, presumably, both.
+And that is interesting to me — a record which was released while the world presumed the artist was one half of an unbreakable “It Couple,” wherein the subtext is the text itself but wherein that subtext was, at the time, unknown to listeners.

 On its surface, and if you squint your ears, Moore’s third solo album presents like his first two, and not so far from later Sonic Youth albums.
 Guitars up front, oddly tuned.
 Vocals slightly back, charmingly flat and slightly askew.
 More structure than chaos.
 Less noise than you’d expect.
 It’s not one of his experimental improvisation projects nor is it one of his avant-garde collaborations.
 And as with many of his previous releases, the critical response ranged from very positive to mildly ecstatic.

-Though Thurston’s guitar work is exquisite, and though Beck is at the board, and though Beck’s buddy Joey Waronker is on the drums, it is Samara Lubelski’s violin that functions as “Demolished Thoughts’” lead instrument.
-It provides a frame for Moore’s repetition and it coats the songs with an orchestral sorrow.
-However, for whatever benefits it provides to the middle-aged, existential gestalt of the record, it also comes at a cost.
+Though Thurston’s guitar work is exquisite, and though Beck is at the board, and though Beck’s buddy Joey Waronker is on the drums, it is Samara Lubelski’s violin that operates as “Demolished Thoughts’” lead instrument.
+It provides a frame for Moore’s repetition and it coats the songs with orchestral sorrow.
+However, for whatever benefits it provides to the existential gestalt of the record, it also comes at a cost.
 Whereas Moore normally excels at cool and chaotic, the violin keeps things cold and measured.
-It evokes drama without sufficient tension.
-It’s a polite, frequently beautiful, accompanist for Moore’s acoustic guitar, but it lacks the force of Lee Ranaldo’s guitar.
-And while I know that is exactly the point, it does not mean I have to agree with it.
+It evokes drama but without sufficient tension.
+It’s a polite, frequently beautiful, accompanist for Moore’s acoustic guitar.
+But it lacks the force of Lee Ranaldo’s guitar.
+And while I know that is exactly the point, it does not mean I have to agree with the point.

-Though Moore can make lovely music with his acoustic guitar, he lacks the melodic gifts (or interests) of — say — Nick Drake or Elliott Smith.
-As a result, “Demolished Thoughts” can sometimes get lost between traditionalism and experimentalism.
+Though Moore can make exquisite music with an acoustic guitar, he lacks the melodic gifts (or interests) of — say — Nick Drake or Elliott Smith.
+As a result, “Demolished Thoughts” can sometimes get mired between traditionalism and experimentalism.
 “Illuminine,” for instance, resembles the late Sixties English Folk vibe that Stephen Malkmus tapped into on “Traditional Techniques.”
 But, unlike Malkmus, Moore is practically allergic to the familiar.
 And so, instead of pain and relief or sky and earth, we get quiet exploration without destination.
 More than sounding lost, however, Moore mostly sounds sad.
-Not mournful, exactly.
-More heavy hearted.
 “Demolished Thoughts” is deeply romantic, but the romance is betrayed by malaise — by a bandleader whose body is resolved but whose mind might not be.

 I used to have all the time in the world